 Skill stream visas

-The Skill stream is designed for workers with the skills, qualifications and entrepreneurship most needed in the Australian economy.
-The Skill stream comprises four components; namely: Points Tested Skilled Migration; Employer Sponsored; Business Innovation and Investment; and Distinguished Talent.
+The Skill stream is designed for workers who have the skills, qualifications and entrepreneurship most needed in the Australian economy.
+There are seven components:

 Family and Child stream visas

 The Family stream allows the permanent migration of close family members, of Australian citizens, permanent residents, and eligible New Zealand citizens.
 It focuses on partners and parents, but also provides the opportunity for additional family members, such as aged dependent relatives, carers, remaining relatives and orphan relatives, to join their family in Australia.

 Child visas allow the permanent migration of children, of Australian citizens, permanent residents, and eligible New Zealand citizens.
 The Child visa comprises two categories, namely Child and Adoption visas.